Williamtung1/ritangle-question/ritangle.md

 **Paraphrasing the problem:**
 - cover all the integer grid points on an infinite x-y plane
 - a point on the edge of a disc is considered covered
-- discs may touch but may not overlap
+- discs may touch but may not overlap                                     v
 - use 3 different sizes of discs in the whole plane
-- Objective: maximise the mean number of points/disc
+- Objective: maximise the mean number of points/disc                      v
-- Tiebreaker: Minimises the fraction of the plane that is covered by the discs
+- Tiebreaker: Minimises the fraction of the plane that is covered by the discs         v
 - the unit cell must cover the plane using translation only

 **Continuous Variables to be optimised:**